RedisLabs/redislabs-docs/content/rc/rc-quickstart.md

 ## Connect to a database

 At this point, you're viewing the **Configuration** details for your new database.
+Scroll to the **Security** section of the page.

 To connect to your database, you need your username and password.
-For the default user, the username is `default`.

-The **Security** section contains your **Default user password**.
-By default, this is masked.
+Each database is protected by a **Default user** called `default` and a masked **Default user password**.
 Select the eye icon to show or hide the password.

 {{<image filename="images/rc/database-fixed-configuration-security.png" width="75%" alt="The Security section of the Configuration tab of the database details page." >}}{{< /image >}}